Isaac Norris (statesman)

-Isaac Norris (October 3, 1701 – June 13, 1766) was a merchant and statesman in provincial Pennsylvania.
+Isaac Norris (October 3, 1701 – June 13, 1766) was a merchant and statesman in the colonial-era Province of Pennsylvania, in British America.

 Early life and education

-Isaac Norris was born in Philadelphia in 1701, the son of Isaac Norris, a prosperous Quaker merchant and original participant in William Penn's establishment of the colony of Pennsylvania and Mary Lloyd.
-Isaac was educated at the Friends' School in Philadelphia, and went abroad in 1722 and 1734–1735.
+Norris was born in Philadelphia in 1701, the son of Isaac Norris, a prosperous Quaker merchant and original participant in William Penn's establishment of the Province of Pennsylvania, and Mary Lloyd.
+Isaac was educated at Friends School in Philadelphia, and went abroad in 1722 and again from 1734 to 1735.

-Business
+Career

 After his schooling in London, Norris returned to manage the family business, Norris and Company, on behalf of his ailing father.
 After his father died in 1735, the junior Isaac became a senior partner.

-Marriage and family

-Well established after inheriting money and property from his father, in 1739 Norris married Sarah Logan, the eldest daughter of James Logan.
-Logan was a former Mayor of Philadelphia and former Governor of the Pennsylvania Colony, and one of the wealthiest men in the English Colonies.
-In 1742, the Norris' moved out of Philadelphia and resettled at the Norris family estate, Fairhill in what is now the Northern Liberties section of Philadelphia.

 Political career

 Engaged in business until 1743, Norris had acquired a large fortune, in addition to what he inherited from his father.
 He retired from business to devote himself to politics and public life.